Ashley Westwood (footballer, born 1990): Burnley

 On 31 January 2017, Westwood signed for Premier League club Burnley on a three-and-a-half-year contract, with the option of a further year.
 He scored his first goal for Burnley on 10 March 2019, opening the scoring direct from a corner in a 4–2 defeat by Liverpool at Anfield.
 He was voted Burnley's player of the season for 2018–19 by both supporters and players.
 On 3 October 2020, Westwood scored on his 100th Premier League appearance for Burnley in a 3–1 defeat against Newcastle United at St James' Park.

 During Burnley's game against West Ham United at the London Stadium on 17 April 2022, Westwood suffered a serious ankle injury in a collision with Nikola Vlašić, ruling him out for the rest of the season.

 Charlotte

-On 7 January 2023, Westwood signed for Major League Soccer club Charlotte on a contract until 2024.
+On 7 January 2023, Westwood signed for Major League Soccer club Charlotte FC on a contract until 2024.